RosemaryOjwang/Online-Marketplace/README.md

 * JavaScript

 ## Description
-A website that allows buyers to products to purchase and also input their shipping and payment information.
+A website that allows buyers to select products to purchase and also input their shipping and payment information.
 Upon submitting their order, they get a discount based on the products selected for purchase.
 Then, displays a receipt with all of the order information back to the user, including the discounted price.

 ## Set-Up/Installation Requirements
 1. Clone this repository to your desktop.